privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ## Supported public cloud platforms

 Bidding and Auction services will be available within the [Trusted Execution Environment][29](TEE) on AWS and GCP in 2023.
 More cloud platforms may be supported eventually.
+See the [Public Cloud TEE requirements explainer][138] for more details.

 ### AWS support
 Bidding and Auction services will run in [Nitro Enclaves][30] on AWS.
 Refer